Ed Gillespie's high wire act

 Kevin Donohoe, a spokesman for the Virginia Democratic Party, promptly called on Gillespie to “denounce Corey Stewart’s bigotry.”
 In print, though, Stewart’s comment about Roem leaves nothing to denounce.

-You had to there.
+You had to be there.
 Ed Gillespie wasn’t.